-Lee Chilcote is founder and executive director of Literary Cleveland, whose mission is to “help create and nurture a vibrant literary arts community in Northeast Ohio.”
+Lee Chilcote is founder and former executive director of Literary Cleveland, whose mission is to “help create and nurture a vibrant literary arts community in Northeast Ohio.”

 Chilcote is a journalist, essayist and poet.
 His articles have appeared in Vanity Fair, Next City, Belt, Planning, Land and People and other publications.
 His poetry and creative nonfiction have been published by Great Lakes Review, Pacific Review, Oyez Review and others.
 His essays have appeared in the books Rust Belt Chic: A Cleveland Anthology, The Cleveland Neighborhood Guidebook, and A Race Anthology: Dispatches and Artifacts from a Segregated City.
 He previously served as editor of Fresh Water Cleveland and Editorial Director for Issue Media Group.